Agoric/documentation/main/getting-started/intro-zoe.md

 </tr>
 <tr>
 <td><center>7</center></td>
-<td>The contract requests Zoe complete the satisfied offers, resolving their associated payout promises.
+<td>The contract requests Zoe process the satisfied offers, resolving their associated payout promises.
 Offer holders either get what they paid for, get their escrowed offer amount refunded, or in some cases, get both what they paid for and a refund of any overpayment.
 </td>
 </tr>
 </tbody>